fnordemann/ResilientProcessExecution/README.md

 # Resilient Business Process Execution
-This repository provides the proof-of-concept implementations for the resiliency concepts and implemention strategies presented in the thesis *Modeling and Execution of Resilient Business Processes in Unreliable Communication Environments*.
+This repository provides the proof-of-concept implementations for the resiliency concepts and implementation strategies presented in the PhD thesis *Modeling and Execution of Resilient Business Processes in Unreliable Communication Environments*.
 Since setting up an unreliable communication environment for evaluating the proof-of-concept is cumbersome, the code is designed to be executable on a single system.
 A Neighbor-Service for the slurry spreader can add and delete neighbors, resulting in an emulated unreliable communication environment.
 By interfacing a proactive routing protocol used in an unreliable network, the code may be used for execution in real-world environments.

 The evaluation of the thesis includes two implementations.
-While the *master* branch includes the graph-based multi-criteria process analysis of slurry process S3-Exe, the branch *phd-wsm* includes the second slurry process featuring a MGMT-entity and decision-making based on the Weighted Sum Model (WSM).
+While the *master* branch includes the graph-based multi-criteria process analysis of slurry process S3-Exe, the branch *phd-wsm* includes the second slurry process featuring an MGMT-entity and decision-making based on the Weighted Sum Model (WSM).

 ## Run the proof-of-concept implementations
 First of all, the repository needs to be cloned to the system supposed to execute the proof-of-concept.